The Green Bay Packers' Mock Draft: 7-Round Predictions Post Combine

 Clinton-Dix has warranted that type of praise with his play on the field.
 In the past two seasons, the former Crimson Tide star had 88 tackles, seven interceptions and 13 passes defended.

-Mike Mayock has Pryor rated ahead of Clinton-Dix in his position rankings at safety, but they are clearly the two best safeties in a very deep draft class at the position.
+Mike Mayock has Pryor rated ahead of Clinton-Dix in his position rankings at safety, but they are clearly the two best safeties in the draft class at the position.

 If the Packers can get either Clinton-Dix or Pryor in the first round, they would have to be ecstatic, knowing how putrid the safety play was for the team in 2013.